CraftAndCode/alien-pet/alienpet.md

 })
 ```

 ## Step 0 @showDialog

 Hello!
 This is a program for your Alien Pet.
 Let's modify it!

-## Step 1 @showHint
+## Step 1 @showDialog
-### Changing Pet's expressions
+### 1. Change your pet's expressions
-You can control pet's facial expressions.
+You can control your pet's facial expressions.
 First, find this place in the code:
 ```blocks
 soundExpression.hello.play()
 basic.showLeds(`